philippe44/squeezelite-esp32/README.md

 nv_set autoexec u8 -v 1

-The "join" and "squeezelite" commands can alos be types at the prompt to start manually.
+The "join" and "squeezelite" commands can also be typed at the prompt to start manually.
 Use "help" to see the list.

 The squeezelite options are very similar to the regular squeezelite options.
 Differences are :

 	- the output is -o [BT <sinkname>] | [I2S]

 	- if you've compiled RESAMPLE option, normal soxr options are available using -R [-u <options>].
 Note that anything above LQ or MQ will overload the CPU

 	- if you've used RESAMPLE16, <options> are (b|l|m)[:i], with b = basic linear interpolation, l = 13 taps, m = 21 taps, i = interpolate filter coefficients

 # Additional misc notes